ArjunCodess/NGTA/README.md

 Role in the paper: multi-modal proof of concept for clinical-plus-genomic fusion

 - Split: `319 / 69 / 69` train/validation/test from `457` labeled cases
-- Best AUC: `0.72605`, tied between `flat_confidence` and `nars_gated`
+- Best default AUC: `0.72605`, tied across `flat_confidence`, `mc_confidence_only`, and `nars_gated`
 - Best Brier: `0.21184` for `flat_confidence` with 95% CI `[0.17930, 0.24551]`
 - Best ECE: `0.13897` for `flat_confidence` with 95% CI `[0.11629, 0.25967]`
 - Best accuracy: `0.68116` for `flat_confidence`
+- MC-confidence-only ablation: AUC `0.72605`, Brier `0.21219`, ECE `0.14027`, accuracy `0.66667`
 - Symbolic activity: `42 / 69` held-out cases with any trigger, `79` total feature-level revisions
-- Interpretation: the flat-confidence control is strongest overall among transformer variants, while the NARS-gated model only ties it on AUC.
+- Interpretation: the flat-confidence control is strongest overall among transformer variants, while the MC-confidence-only and NARS-gated variants only tie it on AUC.
 The transformer variants are not statistically separated on this small split.

 WiDS ICU full-run summary: